MicrosoftDocs/sdk-api/sdk-api-src/content/processthreadsapi/nf-processthreadsapi-updateprocthreadattribute.md

 </dl>
 </td>
 <td width="60%">
-The <i>lpValue</i> parameter is a pointer to a list of job handles to be assgined to the child process in the supplied order.
+The <i>lpValue</i> parameter is a pointer to a list of job handles to be assigned to the child process, in the order specified.

 </td>
 </tr>